cognitedata/pygen/CONTRIBUTING.md

 3. Ensure there is a generation test that checks that the SDK is generated as expected.
 4. Update the `pygen` itself to support generating the SDK.

-When you are done there are likely many generation tests that are failing as you changed what code that `pygen` is generating.
+### Generating Example SDKs
-To fix this, run the following command from the root directory:
+When you are developing `pygen` you will likely need to generate the example SDKs.
+To do this run the following command from the root directory:
 ```
 pytest scripts/generate_example_sdks.py
 ```